gecoreto/geguito/README.md

 # geguito (React-native)
+Development of games using javascript and react native:

+# List of games
-Game of  stone paper or scissors (Piedra, papel o tijera) Game of Triqui
+- Game of  stone paper or scissors (Piedra, papel o tijera)
+- Game of Triqui

 Developed using the react native technology